 Rolling Option Strategies#

-The purpose of this primer is to show the building blocks within the option space that are available on the SigTech platform.
+This page shows the building blocks within the option space that are available on the SigTech platform.
 All of the building blocks in this notebook are strategies.
 For more information on how to construct individual options, see Options.

-A notebook containing all the code used in this page can be accessed in the research environment: Example Notebooks.
+A notebook containing all the code used in this page can be accessed in the research environment: Example notebooks.

 Environment#